-When we looked for ourselves we found a big hangover of self-catering accommodation from the old days, when quality was compromised because it was simply assumed that those staying in self-catering accommodation would be undemanding in their standards.
+When we looked for ourselves we found a big hangover of self-catering accommodation from the old days.
+Quality was compromised because it was simply assumed that those staying in self-catering accommodation would be undemanding in their standards.
 We founded Marks Places to give us the sort of self-catering we wanted, quality self-catering.

 When our children were small we realised hotels just weren’t flexible enough to meet their needs.
 Suppose a child wants spaghetti, not the menu choice, at 6.00 in the evening when the hotel restaurant is still closed?
 What about warm milk at 10.00 at night?
 We tried a few specialist childcare hotels.
 They were astronomically expensive and the standard of the accommodation itself was often poor.
 The self-catering we tried was frequently very basic.
 In the end the only solution was to buy our own holiday home.

 We bought our own chalet in Switzerland because we love to ski and it doubles up as a fantastic summer holiday too – two holidays for the price of one.
 To help fund the purchase we started to let it, and discovered rapidly that a lot of other holiday makers found themselves in a similar dilemma.
 Short of huge luxurious villas for the rich, luxury self-catering just didn’t seem to exist.
-Many guests have stayed three or more times.
+Many guests book from year to year.

 Several families who have stayed with us asked if we had any other destinations.
 In the end we took the plunge and bought a ruin in southern Italy.
-Puglia is still very undeveloped compared with the north.
-It’s like Tuscany was 30 years ago before hordes of tourists arrived.
+Almost no one other than Italians went to Puglia then, now it’s become much more fashionable, but still much nicer than the overcrowded north.
+Beaches can still be empty in summer.
 It took three years to renovate the property and create a second family dream holiday home.
 The guiding principle was the same.
 It’s somewhere we wanted for our family to enjoy our holidays.
 It had to be good enough for us, and on that basis would probably satisfy others.

 We finally had our first family holiday there in 2008 – everyone loved it.
 We are following exactly the same recipe as before.
 Choose a really good location (we looked at more than 100), make sure the house has a totally authentic local architecture (actually there are two properties).
 Furnish them in local style, but with a lighter, airier twist.
 Make sure all the luxury items and conveniences are there, but make it suitable for children if there are any, so everyone can relax.